mickryley/nostalgia/README.md

 ### Fail Gracefully

-Importantly, when messing with memory, hope for the best and expect the worse.
+Importantly, when messing with memory, hope for the best and expect the worst.

 The default allocators will always be slower because they can handle anything that is thrown at them.
 Therefore your custom allocator should always be checking (preferably asserting) that it is receiving exactly what it expects, and if it doesn’t - then it will always be safe to fail-forward to the defaults.
 This is actually a key built-in feature of the std::pmr allocators that help make them such a great starting point for anyone looking to start mastering memory.